bliteee/Team-RR-Customer-Segmentation-Analysis/README.md

 ## Tools and Libraries Used
 1. Programming Language: Python
 2. Libraries: o pandas: For data manipulation and preprocessing.
-3. numpy: For numerical operations. o matplotlib: For data visualization.
+3. numpy: For numerical operations.
+4. matplotlib: For data visualization.
-4. seaborn: For advanced data visualization.
+5. seaborn: For advanced data visualization.
-5. sklearn: For machine learning algorithms, including clustering (K-Means).
+6. sklearn: For machine learning algorithms, including clustering (K-Means).
 Data Source(s)
-6. Dataset: The dataset used for this project is a simulated e-commerce customer data, which includes customer details such as:
+7. Dataset: The dataset used for this project is a simulated e-commerce customer data, which includes customer details such as:
   - Customer ID o Total spending (annual)
   - Number of visits
   - Purchase categories (e.g., electronics, fashion, etc.)